Luke3D/CIS_PD-NDM/README.md

 If you encounter any issues with playing around with the "toy" dataset, please raise an [Issue](https://github.com/Luke3D/CIS-PD_npg/issues).
 It is probable that many of these issues will resolve themselves once the complete dataset used in the study is available, with permission from the Michael J. Fox Foundation as they follow their scheduled CIS-PD data release timeline.

-# Results
-Our results show that a single wearable sensor on the back of the hand is sufficient for symptom detection, and that using personal data improves accuracy over population models.
-Training on repeated assessments on one day does not improve detection on subsequent days.
-Our results suggest that PD patients could significantly benefit from continuous detection of motor symptoms in small, personalized datasets collected longitudinally.

-To do: add more results

-# Citation
-To do